 Medusa.
 That’s what they called me in 4th grade.
-I was so fat & ugly that I could turn my classmates to stone if I looked at them.
+Apparently, I was so fat & ugly that I could turn my classmates to stone if I looked at them.
 I grew up in small-town Minnesota, wore garage sale clothes, red Sally Jesse Raphael glasses, and a home perm.
 Being bullied had a huge impact on my self confidence as a kid.
 I realized then that being fat was a bad thing.

 Puberty hit and I did everything I could to hide my curves under baggy clothes, adopting the hip hop style of the early 90s, and acting like “one of the guys.”
 Being a tomboy was fueled by shame and I wanted to avoid sexual attention from men or boys my age.
 I felt trapped & unhappy.
 I was quiet and chose not to join in many group activities because I feared rejection.
 Instead, I found solace in books, writing, and photography.
 My adolescence came and went.